andreas-schroeder/kafka-health-check/README.md

 Kafka 0.8 is not supported.

 see the [compatibility spec](./compatibility/spec.yaml) for the full list of executed compatibility checks.
 To execute the compatibility checks, run `make compatibility`.
-Running the checks require [Docker](https://www.docker.com/).
+Running the checks requires [Docker](https://www.docker.com/).

 ## Building